PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 - Improvements to plugins UI
 - Preference to disable automatic emails when a new member joins
 - Fixes to pie chart that caused some numbers to display confusingly
-- Plus more than 300+ improvements/fixes
+- 300+ other improvements/fixes

 ### Breaking changes

 ⚠️ The previously deprecated `/api/user` endpoint has been removed since this version (1.28.0).
 Head over to the [User API](https://posthog.com/docs/api/user) docs if you still need to update this endpoint.

 ⚠️ We've dropped support for Python 3.7.
-You'll now need to use Python 3.8 or 3.9, we **recommend you use Python 3.9**
+You'll now need to use Python 3.8 or 3.9. **We recommend using Python 3.9.**

 ### Help us improve PostHog

 We’re working hard to improve the PostHog experience and would love to talk to you!
-Please join one of our Product, Engineering or Marketing team members on a quick 30-min call to help us understand how to improve.
+Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).

-As a small thank you for your time, we're giving away some awesome [PostHog merch](https://merch.posthog.com)!
+As a small thank you for your time, we're giving away awesome [PostHog merch](https://merch.posthog.com)!

 ## PostHog News

-Welcome all new team members who will help us take PostHog to the next level!
+Welcome all our new team members!

 | Name  |        Role         | 🍍 on 🍕 |   Interesting Fact           |
 | :---: | :-----------------: | :-------: | :-------------------------: |